 2. Identify the document, including the date if the document is “released for comment,” and the location in the document where the amendment is proposed:

-January 1, 2021, version of the Valuation Manual with the revisions to APF 2020-11 (adopted by LATF on 2/11/21) shown in text.
+January 1, 2021, version of the Valuation Manual, with the revisions to APF 2020-11 (adopted by LATF on 2/11/21) shown in blue text.

 3. Show what changes are needed by providing a red-line version of the original verbiage with deletions and identify the verbiage to be deleted, inserted or changed by providing a red-line (turn on “track changes” in Word®) version of the verbiage.
 (You may do this through an attachment.)